 Wisconsin voter registration deadlines

-- By Mail: Postmarked 20 days before Election Day.
+- By Mail: Postmarked the 3rd Wednesday before Election Day.

 Election Day Registration:

 Individuals may register to vote in person at your polling place on Election Day.
 All individuals must provide both a proof of residency document and proof of identification to register on election Day.